Kate Middleton Reveals Prince George’s New Hobby And Twins With Queen Once More

 — News Headquarter (@newshqtoday) February 28, 2017

 “As the royal women stepped out for separate events, they had the same idea when it came to their outfits for the day.
 The mother of two sported a blue tweed jacket over a matching dress, both designed by Rebecca Taylor.
 The fashionista paired the ensemble with coordinating suede pumps.
-The 90-year-old monarch also donned tweed, except in the form of a cream jacket and matching hat. “
+The 90-year-old monarch also donned tweed, except in the form of a cream jacket and matching hat.”

 Sneak Peek is up!
 Kate was at the Ronald McDonald House this morning wearing a NEW Rebecca @MyRebeccaTaylor suit: https://t.co/OrumNrQ8ve pic.twitter.com/Udg9P3krvJ